 - Consider bringing a clean mask to put on after class.

 - Information on tips to wearing a mask during dance class will be available.

-- Alberta Health does not recommend the use of masks during high intensity activities.
-(We recognize that not all dance classes are high intensity, however we will be working to maintain appropriate physical distancing in all classes).
+- Alberta Health does not require the use of masks during high intensity activities.
+(We recognize that not all dance classes are high intensity).

 - Dancers should bring multiple masks.
 Masks should be changed when they become moist.